duncanmwanik/duncanmwanik/README.md

 Compadre, no? no?

-I fancy myself a maker of all sorts, and mostly, of all nice! 😄
+I fancy myself a maker of all sorts, and of much nice! 😄